 \subsubsection{Empirical studies of resilience}

-Despite the extensive studies on network resilience and related topics, such as alternative stable states, regime shifts, and feedback loops, there are far more theoretical studies than empirical studies.
-For example, comparing to the plenty of mathematical models showing the alternative stable states \cite{scheffer2001catastrophic}, but there are a few empirical studies, especially those conducted in the wild world instead of experiments in laboratories.
-The reason is that real networks are usually too complex and interconnected for real world experimentation.
-There are always gaps between theoretical models and real systems, such as the universal dimension-deduction method for predicting the resilience of complex networks is based on the assumption that there are no negative interactions in the networks \cite{gao2016universal}.
+Despite the extensive studies of network resilience and related topics such as alternative stable states, regime shifts, and feedback loops, there are far more theoretical studies of resilience than empirical studies.
+For example, compared to the plethora of mathematical models demonstrating the existence of alternative stable states\cite{scheffer2001catastrophic}, there are only a few empirical studies, especially experimental studies conducted in the real world rather than in laboratories.
+The reason for this is that most real networks are too complex and interconnected to permit real-world experimentation.
+There are always gaps between theoretical models and natural systems; for example, the universal dimension-reduction method for predicting the resilience of complex networks is based on the assumption that no negative interactions occur in networks \cite{gao2016universal}.

-The remaining challenges in this field include bridging the gaps between the theoretical model and real networks and applying the resilience theory to various real-world systems, such as traffic networks, power grid, human mobility network~\cite{zhang2018spatiotemporal,huang2018mobility}, ecological and biological systems.
-For these real-world systems, it is crucial to develop strategies to improve their resilience and prevent collapse.
-Especially, nowadays there are massive data on these systems.
-Predicting the tipping point in these systems directly on data rather than models remains an open problem.
-Besides, previous studies treat the structure and dynamics independently to see how the structure perturbations affect the system's resilience.
-However, there is a ``adaptive cycle'' in real-world systems \cite{holling2002resilience}, with which the system will adjust its dynamics to compensate for structure perturbations.
-It remains to be a challenge to reveal the interplay between structure and dynamics.
+The remaining challenges in this field include bridging the gaps between theoretical models and real networks and applying resilience theory to various real-world systems such as traffic networks, power grids, human mobility networks~\cite{zhang2018spatiotemporal}, and ecological and biological systems.
+For these real-world systems, it is crucial that we develop strategies to improve their resilience and prevent collapse.
+Currently, massive data on these systems have been obtained.
+Predicting the tipping point in these systems directly from data rather than by using models remains an open problem.
+In addition, previous studies treat structure and dynamics independently as a way of investigating how structural perturbations affect the system's resilience.
+However, real-world systems contain ``adaptive cycle'' \cite{holling2002resilience} through which they adjust their dynamics to compensate for structural perturbations.
+It remains a challenge to determine the interplay between structure and dynamics.